I don't know even why there's any suspense about it.

 I think old Kurt here actually represents a sizable percentage of unions that you never hear about.

-Not every union work, this is what makes this whole dues and and money laundering operation really even the more insidious.
+This is what makes this whole dues and money laundering operation really even more insidious.

 Not every union worker paying dues supports the Democrat Party.